Savio's Mental Model

 - a link to a Feature Request

 When Feedback is sent to Savio, it lands in your Feedback Inbox.
-Feedback can be sent to Savio in one of eight ways:
+Feedback can be sent to Savio in one of nine ways:

 - by applying a tag to a message in Intercom